 Printaura vs Gearlaunch

 Printaura is another very popular solution in the POD world.
-They apparently have been around for a long time and boasts cheap products, no listing or sales fees and Etsy integration – some features that GearLaunch just can’t compete with right about now.
+They apparently have been around for a long time and boast cheap products, no listing or sales fees, and Etsy integration – some features that GearLaunch just can’t compete with right about now.